VinAIResearch/PC3-pytorch/README.md

 ### Acknowledgment

 ### Citation
-If you find PC3 useful in your research, please consider citing:
+Details of the model architecture and experimental results can be found in our [following paper](http://proceedings.mlr.press/v119/shu20a.html):
 ```
-@article{shu2020predictive,
+@InProceedings{pmlr-v119-shu20a,
-  title={Predictive Coding for Locally-Linear Control},
+  title = 	 {Predictive Coding for Locally-Linear Control},
-  author={Shu, Rui and Nguyen, Tung and Chow, Yinlam and Pham, Tuan and Than, Khoat and Ghavamzadeh, Mohammad and Ermon, Stefano and Bui, Hung H},
+  author =       {Shu, Rui and Nguyen, Tung and Chow, Yinlam and Pham, Tuan and Than, Khoat and Ghavamzadeh, Mohammad and Ermon, Stefano and Bui, Hung},
-  journal={arXiv preprint arXiv:2003.01086},
-  year={2020}
+  booktitle = 	 {Proceedings of the 37th International Conference on Machine Learning},
+  year = 	 {2020},
+  volume = 	 {119},
+  series = 	 {Proceedings of Machine Learning Research},
+  publisher =    {PMLR},
 }
 ```
+**Please CITE** our paper whenever this repository is used to help produce published results or incorporated into other software.